nseepana/screener-docs/ratios/number_of_shareholders_1year_back.md

-# Number of Shareholders 1year back
+# Number of Shareholders 1year back [No. of Share Holders 1Yr]
 Number of shareholders one year back

 ### Formula